10 Places To Visit In Ulhasnagar On Your Trip To Maharashtra

 Photo: Rakesh / Wikimedia Commons / Image For Representation Only

 The famous Ganesh temple is celebrated for its divine ambiance and vibrant festivals and is among the most popular tourist places in Ulhasnagar.
-This temple attracts devotees from far and wide, especially during Ganesh Chaturthi when elaborate celebrations take place.
+This Siddhivinayak temple attracts devotees from far and wide, especially during Ganesh Chaturthi when elaborate celebrations take place.
 The idol of Lord Ganesha here is said to be miraculous, with many visitors reporting fulfilling wishes after praying.
 The temple’s architecture blends traditional and modern styles, offering a serene space for reflection amidst the hustle and bustle of city life.

 Timings: 5 AM – 11 PM